You can download a pdf version of this policy here:

 - Important information and who we are

-Duncan & Todd (Group) Limited is the relevant Data Controller and registered with the Information Commissioners Office as Data Controller registration number Z8311243.
+Duncan & Todd Limited is registered with the Information Commissioners Office as a Data Controller registration number Z8311243.

 DPO: Amicis Data t/a Clinical DPO